vascocosta/glueather/README.md

 # glueather

-**A simple Python/Qt weather application using the OpenWeather API.**
+A simple Python/Qt weather application using the OpenWeather API.

 glueather allows you to fetch the current weather as well as hourly and daily forecasts for any given location.
-The interface is extremely simple to use and multiplatform, working exactly the same across a variety of operating systems like MacOS, Linux or Windows.
+The interface is extremely simple to use and multiplatform, working exactly the same across a variety of operating systems like MacOS, Linux or Windows. w
 Instead of showing fancy graphics glueather focuses on the actual meteorological data, neatly presented in a tabular fahsion, particularly useful for the forecasts.
 The data is provided by the free [OpenWeather API](https://openweathermap.org/), through thousands of distributed home weather stations in addition to standard sources of meteorological data.

-The application **requires** you to get an [API key](https://home.openweathermap.org/users/sign_up) from OpenWeather which you should paste into your conf.json file.
+The application **requires** you to get an [API key](https://home.openweathermap.org/users/sign_up) from OpenWeather which you should paste into your .glueather.conf file located immediately under your home folder ($HOME/.glueather.conf on MacOS/Linux and %USERPROFILE%\.glueather.conf on Windows).
+The configuration file is automatically created the first time you run glueather, however the API key field is left empty.

 ## Screenshots